 A third-party inspection with a trusted mechanic can help you determine if you want to purchase a salvage vehicle.
 These inspections usually can cost at least $100, but can help you understand if the car is functioning normally, any damage it has, and if you’re getting a good deal from the seller.

 You can either hire an inspector to come on site to look at the vehicle, or take it to their garage for inspection.
 Getting an inspection can also help find major issues, including:

 Poor repair work

 Even an inspector can’t guarantee that they’ll find all issues with a vehicle.
 Some damage uncovers itself as parts are removed during other repair work.

 Lemon Law is meant to protect consumers from defects in products (not caused by the user), including new vehicles.
 Very few states have Lemon Laws for used vehicles.

-For example, in Arizona, your used vehicle is covered by Lemon Law if a major component of your car breaks within 15 days of 500 miles of buying the car.
+For example, in Arizona, your used vehicle is covered by Lemon Law if a major component of your car breaks within 15 days or 500 miles of buying the car.
 However, you don’t qualify to return the car—only to get money for the broken part.
 Learn how your state handles Lemon Law.

-Can I insure a salvage title car?
+Can a salvage title be insured?

 What is a rebuilt title?